 It would be a mistake for me to continue this habit of neglect, or more exactly, for me to try and sustain a conversation that has grown as asymmetrical as ours has become.
 I know there would be little without you; there would be no beginnings and that really is the point.
 E certainly has trouble with beginnings, and I definitely can’t do it on my own.
 You, on the other hand, have a knack for validating all places where a beginning might be and in the end you seem to accept everything from the most elegant equation of digested thought to the smear of vomited and unpunctuated expression.
-I see that the three of us must go forward together in a new and more equivocal way.
+I want the three of us to move forward together in a new and more egalitarian way.
 First though, I want to tell you some things (that you probably already know) before E has any say about their value, how they should be rearranged, or (better yet) erased altogether.

-Recently, I had a dream the ocean died after an over-zealous government decided to ‘just see what happened’ if they threw the moon out of its habitual orbit.
-The waters turned olive green and clogged with the dispersion of plastic grocery bags, abandoned fishing nets, and never-before-seen creatures, which floated lifelessly to the surface after the incessant circling of the tides had stopped.
+Recently, I had a dream that the ocean died after an over-zealous government decided to ‘just see what happened’ if they threw the moon out of its habitual orbit.
+The waters turned olive green and clogged with the dispersion of plastic grocery bags, abandoned fishing nets, and never-before-seen creatures, which floated lifelessly to the surface after the circling of the tides had stopped.
 That I was there as a the singular witness was of some importance I think, and it was also important that I was in Cuba.

-Anyhow, I haven’t mentioned it to E, but I think there might be a useable metaphor in our floor.
+I haven’t mentioned it to E, but I think there might be a useable metaphor in our floor.
 (We have laid a permanent patina of dirt on the unfinished plywood in between the throw rugs and the furniture.)
 Maybe when she gets back we can try to polish it up together.

 Here’s to the future.